lgss/service-design-manual/service-manual/digital-by-default/index.md

   </li>
   <li id="criterion-13">
     <div class="point">
-      Build a service consistent with the user experience of the rest of GOV.UK including using the design patterns and style guide.
+      Build a service consistent with the user experience of the rest of LGSS including using the design patterns and style guide.
     </div>
   </li>
   <li id="criterion-14">